3 Ways to Amplify Treasury’s Impact on Your Enterprise

 Part of the problem is how that forecasting is produced.
-According to PYMNTS.com, about 72% of treasurers manually gather and organise the information.
+According to PYMNTS.com, about 72% of treasurers manually gather and organize the information.
 Though newer software is able to automate much of that process, making almost real-time data available, some Treasury teams have been slow to adopt those tools.

 Once adopted, though, software can make it possible to produce more types of forecasts faster.

-For example, at many corporates, cash flow forecasting has been a “bottom-up” process where Treasury collates reports from smaller teams across the enterprise, but more companies are starting to experiment with a top-down forecasting process — where Treasury already has access to data for the entire organisation, thanks to updated software — according to the most recent Journeys to Treasury report from BNP Paribas, the European Association of Corporate Treasurers, PwC and SAP.
+For example, at many corporations, cash flow forecasting has been a “bottom-up” process where Treasury collates reports from smaller teams across the enterprise, but more companies are starting to experiment with a top-down forecasting process — where Treasury already has access to data for the entire organization, thanks to updated software — according to the most recent Journeys to Treasury report from BNP Paribas, the European Association of Corporate Treasurers, PwC and SAP.